Linear Kelvin Wave Predictions in the $z\to 0$ Limit: Kelvin Green's Function for Linear Potential Flow

 \section{Kelvin Green's Function for Linear Potential Flow}

-We consider steady, incompressible and irrotational flow in the half-space $z\le0$ with a reference frame translating in direction $x$ at speed $U$, Figure~\ref{fig:schematic}.
-After scaling all lengths by the Kelvin length $\ell=U^2/\mathrm{g}$ (where $\mathrm{g}$ is the gravitational acceleration) and the velocity potential $\phi$ by $U\ell$, that potential must satisfy $\nabla^2\phi = 0$ in the half-space and the linear free-surface boundary condition on the undisturbed free-surface plane
+We consider steady, incompressible and irrotational flow in the lower half-domain $z\le0$ with a reference frame translating in direction $x$ at speed $\mathscr{U}$, Figure~\ref{fig:schematic}.
+After scaling all lengths by the Kelvin length $\ell=\mathscr{U}^2/\mathscr{g}$ (where $\mathscr{g}$ is the gravitational acceleration) and the velocity potential $\phi$ by $\mathscr{U}\ell$, the potential must satisfy the linear free-surface boundary condition on the undisturbed free-surface plane